Coolcoder009/Audio_Transcriber/README.md

 The application allows users to upload audio files directly through the interface.
 The uploaded file is temporarily saved, processed for transcription, and then deleted after processing.

 ### Example Usage
-Upload an Audio File: Click on the "Upload Audio" button and select a file in .wav, .mp3, or .m4a format.
+Upload an Audio File: Click on the "Upload Audio" button and select a file in .wav, .mp3, or .m4a format.<br>
 Transcribe the Audio: Click on the "Transcribe Audio" button in the sidebar to start the transcription process.
-The transcribed text will be displayed on the main page.
+The transcribed text will be displayed on the main page.<br>
 Play the Original Audio: Use the audio player in the sidebar to listen to the uploaded audio file.